-Let’s take a look at Shogun customer Rumpl and how their product pages include many of these elements:
+Let’s look at Shogun customer Rumpl and how their product pages include many of these powerful elements.

 Their flagship product is the Original Puffy Blanket.
 Let’s take a look at its customized Shopify product page…

-First, you see the classic product page layout which includes a product title, a description, an image gallery, and a CTA "add to cart" button.
+First, you see the classic product page layout, including a product title, a strong product description, a stunning image gallery, and a clear CTA "add to cart" button.

-Note how Rumpl also displays shipping and returns information right below the product description (the visitor doesn’t need to go hunting around the site).
+Note how Rumpl also displays shipping and returns information directly below the product description (the visitor doesn’t need to go hunting around the site).

 Then there’s an outdoorsy image combined with a social proof quote from Forbes.

 Below this image, there’s information about free shipping and returns, The Rumpl Guarantee, and the 100-night risk-free trial.

 All this information reassures the potential customer that they can return it and get their money back if they are unhappy with the product.